A smoothness criterion for complex spaces in terms of differential forms: Proofs

-With $\sT_X$ and $\tOm_X^1$ locally free, we obtain the smoothness of $X$ in the same way as in the proof of Theorem 6.1 in \cite{GKKP}:
+With $\sT_X$ and $\sE$ locally free and $\sE\subset\tOm_X^1$, we obtain the smoothness of $X$ in the same way as in the proof of Theorem 6.1 in \cite{GKKP}:

 To get a contradiction we assume that $X$ is not smooth.
-There exists a resolution of singularities, $\pi\colon M:= R(X)\rightarrow X$ with smooth normal crossing exceptional divisor.
-We may assume that $\pi$ is functorial with respect to smooth morphisms (flat submersions), see, \eg Theorem 3.45 in \cite{Kollar07}.
-The functorial property means that if $f\colon X\rightarrow Y$ is a smooth morphism, then we can lift $f$ to the resolutions, \ie there exists a smooth morphism $R(f)\colon R(X)\rightarrow R(Y)$ such that $f\circ \pi_X = \pi_Y\circ R(f)$.
-Let $E$ denote the exceptional divisor of $\pi$ which is not empty (since $X$ is not smooth).
-We may assume that there is a frame of sections $\theta_1{,}...,\theta_n$ which generates $\sT_X$ on $X$.
-Since the singular set of $X$ is invariant under any (local) automorphism and $\pi$ is functorial, Corollary 4.7 in \cite{Greb-Kebekus-Kovacs} gives us
+Let $x\in X$ be a singular point of $X$.
+By shrinking $X$ to a small neighbourhood of $x$, we may assume that $\sT_X$ and $\sE$ are free.
+There exists a resolution of singularities, $\rho_X\colon R(X)\rightarrow X$ with simple normal crossing exceptional divisor.
+We may assume that $\rho$ is functorial with respect to smooth morphisms (flat submersions \footnote{For pure dimensional complex spaces $X$ and $Y$, a holomorphic morphism $f\colon X\rightarrow Y$ is a submersion if the relative $\Om_{X|Y}^1$ is locally free of rank $\dim X-\dim Y$ (which is the case if and only if $f$ can be seen locally as a projection).} ), see, \eg Theorem 3.45 in \cite{Kollar07}.
+The functorial property means that if $f\colon X\rightarrow Y$ is a smooth morphism, then we can lift $f$ to the resolutions, \ie there exists a smooth morphism $R(f)\colon R(X)\rightarrow R(Y)$ such that $f\circ \rho_X = \rho_Y\circ R(f)$.
+Let $E$ denote the exceptional divisor of $\rho:=\rho_X$ in $R:=R(X)$ which is not empty (since $X$ is not smooth).
+Since $\sT_X$ is free, there is a frame of sections $\theta_1{,}...,\theta_n$ which generates $\sT_X$ on $X$.
+Since the singular set of $X$ is invariant under any (local) automorphism and $\rho$ is functorial, Corollary 4.7 in \cite{Greb-Kebekus-Kovacs} gives us

-where $\sT_M(-\log E)$ denotes the logarithmic tangent sheaf (\ie vector fields which are tangent to $E$ in smooth points of $E$; $\sT_M(-\log E)$ is the dual of the logarithmic differential forms $\Om(\log E)$).
+where $\sT_{R}(-\log E)$ denotes the logarithmic tangent sheaf (\ie vector fields which are tangent to $E$ in smooth points of $E$; $\sT_{R}(-\log E)$ is the dual of the logarithmic differential forms $\Om^1_{R}(\log E)$).
 Hence, (we are in the special situation that) we may lift the vector fields $\theta_i$ to logarithmic vector fields